vishaljiandani/titanic-survivor-prediction/README.md

 # titanic-survivor-prediction
-Logistic regression model to predict survival on the titanic
+Logistic regression model to predict survival on the RMS titanic